ricet8ur/rcgcnn/RREADME.md

 ```

 Pymatgen newer version prints too many warnings during cif read. + For some reason prints len of cif structures for every structure...
-Ormsgpack needed to replace ~40k cif files with one.
+Ormsgpack needed to replace ~40k .cif files with one .bin.